Highlights

 How can you ensure you are classifying your employees properly?
 Consider these best practices and tips:

-• Consider the compensation structure.
-Analyze the method of payment, whether it’s hourly or salaried.
+- Consider the compensation structure.
+Analyze the method of payment, whether it’s hourly or salary.
 The employee’s salary level and whether they receive overtime time are also relevant factors to consider.

-• Regularly review classifications.
-Make sure that classification remains accurate.
-Consider if there have been any changes in employee’s job duties, compensation, or supervision that may impact their classification.
+- Regularly review employment classifications to ensure accuracy.
+Consider whether any changes in an employee’s job duties, compensation, or supervision might affect their classification.

-• Benefit from expert guidance.
-Partnering with a specialist can be invaluable, especially if your business operates in multiple states or within an industry subject to complex labor laws.
-An expert can help you navigate the myriad of classification rules, keep you updated on regulatory changes, and ensure your business remains compliant.
+- Benefit from expert guidance.
+Partnering with an HR specialist can be invaluable, especially if your business operates in multiple states or within an industry subject to complex labor laws.
+An expert can help you navigate the myriad of employee classification rules, keep you updated on regulatory changes, and ensure your business remains compliant.

-When you fail to classify employees correctly, your company can face severe legal and financial repercussions, including lawsuits, penalties, and tax liabilities for both your business and your employees.
+Failing to classify employees correctly can lead to severe legal and financial repercussions, including lawsuits, penalties, and tax liabilities for both your business and your employees.
 Misclassification can also harm your company’s reputation, undermining employee morale.

 Tax violation fines – such as misclassifying employees as independent contractors – can result in substantial back tax payments, along with interest and potential legal fees.
 Federal law violations, on the other hand, can result in even more serious criminal charges, including up to a year of imprisonment.